b-sahiti/spire-dev-2.1/README.md

 Spire consists of three components: **Spire** and **Confidential Spire** for intrusion-tolerant SCADA at the control-center level, and **Spire for the Substation** at the substation level.

+Note that Spire at control center level can work with Spire for the Subsatation providing end-to-end resilience.

 ### Spire